ljz2012008/Itsme/README.md

 # Itsme
-Mark for Some interesting something, one personal mapping.
+Mark for Some interesting thing, one personal mapping.

+# Platform: macOS or ios

+3D,Animation,interactive,pk or all